tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 % necessary for the game itself, it does not, imho, represent a specific security check -->

 A cheater is a player that breaks one or several game's rules.
-Cheaters must be immediately killed and thus removed from the game.
+Cheaters must be immediately banned and thus removed from the game.
+Banned players cannot participate in the game anymore.
+As such, they will not be able to use the game again to purge their debt if they have some.

 #### Transactions